Dog Eats Chocolate - Deadly Potential

 * In advanced poisoning cases, even heart attack, body limpness, coma, foaming at the mouth.

-Hydrogen peroxide can be found in pharmacies at 3% concentration.
-If you can only find something stronger, dilute it with a carefully measured amount of distilled water, which you can also find in a pharmacy (or at a gas station - it's also sold for topping up car batteries).
+Hydrogen peroxide can be found in pharmacies, at 3% concentration.
+If you can only find something stronger, dilute it with a carefully measured amount of distilled water, which you can also find in a pharmacy (or at a gas station - it's also sold for topping up older car batteries).

-If you know something that can make this article better, please leave a comment and I will research it and add in my findings.
-Thank you!
+If you know something that can make this article better, please leave a comment and I'll research it and add in my findings.
+Thanks!

 Stay Up To Date